World War II Memorial#12 in Best Things To Do in Washington, D.C.

-A fairly new memorial, the National World War II Memorial was dedicated in 2004 to the 400,000 Americans who died during the war.
-A circle of 56 pilings (representing the then 56 U.S. states and territories) looks in on a pool.
-At night, with lights shining on, this memorial can be quite atmospheric.
+A popular memorial, the World War II Memorial was dedicated in 2004 to the 400,000-plus Americans who died during the war.
+A circle of 56 pilings (representing the then 56 U.S. states and territories) looks over the Rainbow Pool.
+At night, with lights shining, this memorial can be quite ethereal.

 Past visitors said they felt inspired after visiting the World War II Memorial.
 Though you'll rub elbows with other tourists in the spring and summer, previous travelers suggest timing your visit during one of these seasons so you can enjoy the memorial's fountains and waterfalls.